 Be ready for anything

 Keep a summer survival kit in your car with sunscreen, safe insect repellent, picnic blanket, umbrella, ball or frisbee, basket for library books, and extra reusable water bottles… so you’ll be ready for whatever comes your way.
+Or if you’re heading to the beach, here’s a great guide to beach going with little ones.

 If you need a little inspiration, here are 35 activities to treasure while your child is still little and 50 fun screen-free activities.